 If the issue is not linked to the brakes, it can likely be related to a worn tire, steering wheel shaking problem, loose lug nuts, wheel alignment, etc.

-Here are some common reasons why does my car shake and the car brake solution.
+Here are some common reasons why your car shakes.

 2. Unbalanced Tires

 Unbalanced tires are one of the most prevalent reasons for brake shudder.
 If the tires are unbalanced or under-inflated in specific parts, it can cause your automobile’s suspension system to function harder.

 Furthermore, it can make the steering wheel start to shudder, making it difficult for you to navigate the vehicle.